CodeCampusCo/ai-testing/docs/activeContext.md

 ### 3.1 Immediate Priorities

-With testing infrastructure now robust, the next priority is to begin **Phase 2** of the roadmap, starting with **Core Features Enhancement**.
-The first task will be implementing smart element selection strategies.
+With the "Strict Execution" philosophy now defined, the next priority is to begin **Phase 2** of the roadmap.
+The first task will be **"Add support for environment-specific configurations"**.

 ### 3.2 Project Roadmap

 #### Phase 2: Core Features Enhancement

 - **Improved Test Execution**:
-  - [ ] Implement smart element selection strategies.
   - [ ] Add support for environment-specific configurations.
 - **Enhanced Reporting**:
   - [ ] Develop detailed HTML reports with screenshots.